Orban: 'Statues are Being Toppled, Gang Wars In Streets' in Liberal West

-Hungarian prime minister Viktor Orbán says he does not know if she should “laugh or cry” when his national conservative government is attacked by liberals from multicultural countries where “statues are being toppled” and there are “gang wars” in the streets.
+Hungarian prime minister Viktor Orbán says he does not know if he should “laugh or cry” when his national conservative government is attacked by liberals from multicultural countries where “statues are being toppled” and there are “gang wars” in the streets.

 “Liberal imperialism reigns in western Europe, and they are trying to force their worldview on countries that think differently.
 American Democrats and often international courts are also involved in this,” said the Hungarian leader, in reference to a recent ruling by EU judges that Hungarian regulations requiring NGOs funded by George Soros and other overseas donors to be transparent about their funding are unlawful.